sergiohernandezlsm/calculator-app/README.md

 For the test I used jest and enzyme.
 In terms of testing, this is where I want to learn a lot more because it's really cool.
 Also in terms of developing I have so much left to improve and keep learning but I am determined and enjoying it.

 ## Feedback
 This excercise was fun from the beginning and was a good challenge for me to test my skills.
-I would really appreciate your honest feedback as I am keen to understand areas that I need to work to improve.
+I would really appreciate your honest feedback as I am keen to understand all the areas that I need to work to improve.

+What could I do better next time?
+Well, a lot of things but the most important that comes to my mind is probably that I could do action creators for every dispatch and the code would be more readable, safer and also easier to scale.

 **FRONTEND:** [http://localhost:3000/](http://localhost:3000/)